IrmA-ErroR/Schnorr/README.md

 # Schnorr
-Implementation of authentication according to the Klaus Schnorr scheme for 3 users.
+Implementation of Klaus Schnorr authentication scheme for 3 users (Alice, Bob and Claus).

-Desktop application Pothon **tkinter**
+Desktop application on Python using **tkinter**

 *Technical task: do not use random*